 In contrast, a good story shows people doing bad things, even violent things, but ultimately not getting away with them.
 I’m reminded of Samuel Coleridge’s poem, “The Rime of the Ancient Mariner,” where the poem’s narrator recounts a dastardly deed for which he paid dearly.
 The poem is kind of long, so I’ll let this meme summarize it’s overall message:

 Thus, if characters do something wrong, their sins should eventually bring punishment (provided they don’t repent of their wrongs), not just happen without context or consequence.
-While violence in general doesn’t bother me, its context and nature can as “Gotham” became increasingly darker and veering further away form any source of moral light.
+While violence in general doesn’t bother me, its context and nature can as “Gotham” became increasingly darker and veering further away from any source of moral light.

 4. To Laugh or Not to Laugh – That is a Good Question